Arte Johnson: Laugh-In

 His other prominent Laugh-In character was "Tyrone F. Horneigh" (pronounced "horn-eye," a "clean" variant of the vulgar term "horny"), the white-haired, trench coat-wearing "dirty old man" who repeatedly sought to seduce "Gladys Ormphby," (Ruth Buzzi's brown-clad "spinster" character) on a park bench.
 Tyrone would enter the scene, muttering a song (usually "In the Merry, Merry Month of May"), and, spying Gladys on the bench, would sit next to her.
 He would ask her a question, and regardless of the answer, turn it into a double entendre.
 She would then start hitting him with her purse and he would fall off the bench, sometimes with a plea for help.

-To boost ratings in the third season, Tyrone successfully courted Gladys which led to an on-air wedding on the March 16, 1970, episode during the spring ratings sweep.
-Tiny Tim played best man, with Carol Channing as the bridesmaid, and Henry Gibson officiating.
+To boost ratings in the third season, Tyrone courted Gladys in an on-air wedding storyline on the March 16, 1970, episode, with Henry Gibson appearing as the officiating parson and Tiny Tim and Carol Channing joining the festivities.
 Alas, both bride-to-be and groom-to-be walk out of the church just before the wedding vows are spoken.

 Years after Laugh-In ended, the two characters were the subject of an animated Saturday-morning children's show, Baggy Pants and the Nitwits, with Tyrone as a helpful, muttering "superhero."

 Johnson and his brother Coslough earned Emmy Awards while working on Laugh-In.